 The California Department of Conservation is responsible for statewide administration and oversight of the Williamson Act.
 The Department supports local governments and landowners in the form of technical and implementation assistance, interpretation of the Williamson Act, research of issues and polices, review and comment on proposed contract cancellations, and contract enforcement.

-Role of the Agricultural Preserve Administrator and Advisory Committee
+Role of the Agricultural Preserve Administrator

 In Siskiyou County, the Agricultural Preserve Administrator (Administrator) shall be the Planning Director or his or her designee.
 The Administrator is responsible for reviewing and providing recommendations on the County’s Agricultural Preserve Program and these Rules.
 His or her duties include reviewing applications and making recommendations for creating new agricultural preserves, entering new contracts, making revisions to existing preserves or contracts, terminating contracts and disestablishing preserves.
-When an application for a permit (or other County entitlement) involves land in a Williamson Act contract, the County’s Planning Director (in consultation with the Agricultural Preserve Advisory Committee or County Counsel) shall have the responsibility to review the application to determine its consistency with these Rules.
+When an application for a permit (or other County entitlement) involves land in a Williamson Act contract, the County’s Planning Director, who shall consult with County Counsel, shall have the responsibility to review the application to determine its consistency with these Rules.
 From time to time, the Administrator may make recommendations on revising these Rules to ensure their continuing consistency with the Williamson Act and suitability to Siskiyou County.

-The Agricultural Preserve Advisory Committee (APAC) is a group of individuals from persons associated with the local agricultural community, representatives from local agricultural groups (Farm Bureau, Cattlemen’s/Cattlewomen’s Association, Farm Advisors, etc.), and County staff (Agriculture Department, Planning Division, etc.).
-Upon the request of the Administrator, the APAC provides recommendations regarding the County’s Agricultural Preserve Program, Rules, contracts, and compliance.
-The Administrator then may formally provide the recommendations to the Board of Supervisors.

 Agricultural Preserves and Williamson Act Contracts

 The Williamson Act authorizes the Board of Supervisors to designate certain areas of the County as agricultural preserves for application of the program.
 Land within the preserves that meet the eligibility requirements may enroll in the Agricultural Preserve Program through a Williamson Act contract with the County.
 It has been the County’s practice to establish the preserves simultaneously with enrollment in a contract, resulting in identical boundaries between the preserves and the contracts.
 (This past practice does not preclude the County from establishing an agricultural preserve in advance of a Williamson Act contract.)
 Thus, land anywhere within the County that meets the zoning, size, use and other requirements set forth in these Rules may be eligible to participate in the program.